 Allaire State Park

-Kids will love hiking through the forest to find the Allaire dinosaur trail and discovering wooden dinos camouflaged within the surrounding trees or exploring the historic railway on the premises.
+Kids will love hiking through the forest to find the Allaire dinosaur trail, discovering wooden dinos camouflaged within the surrounding trees, or exploring the historic railway on the premises.
 The Historic Village at Allaire, a former iron-producing factory town known as the Howell Iron Works, Co., is also a must-see within the park.

 4265 Atlantic Avenue, Wall Township, NJ 07727

 This Ocean County park covers 530 acres and 7 miles of trails.
 Follow the main path to the beach, or enjoy the views of Barnegat Bay.
 Cattus Island is also home to the Cooper Environmental Center, including a live view osprey cam, habitat tree and tunnel, bird viewing area, and a children’s activity corner.
 There is even a Butterfly Garden to visit.